Pollock

 Yield: A 1 pound 4 ounce fish yielded 9-1/4 ounces of skin-on fillet (46%) and 8-5/8 ounces skin-off (43%).

 Skin: The skin has very moderate shrink, but quickly turns to sticky goo when heated.
 It does have a somewhat stronger taste than the flesh, you can actually taste it.
-Raw skin is quite tough, and the flesh very tender, so it's easy to skin with no flesh lost (Method).
+Raw skin is quite tough, and the flesh very tender, so it's easy to skin with no flesh lost using the standard long knife and cutting board Method.

-Stock: The head, bones and fins, simmered slowly for 30 to 40 minutes, make a stock serviceable stock with inoffensive flavor and almost no oil.
+Stock: The head, bones and fins, simmered slowly for 30 to 40 minutes, make a serviceable stock with inoffensive flavor and almost no oil.
+Remove what there is using your gravy separator.
+For details see our Fish Stock page.